 - organise health screening – through GPs or refugee health clinics

-- monitor the ongoing physical wellbeing of students
+- monitor students' physical wellbeing

-- provide information and advice about nutrition, dental health and hygiene if necessary
+- provide information and advice about nutrition, dental health and hygiene, if necessary

 - refer students to support agencies and health service providers if required